bh107/bohrium/doc/source/index.rst

 Welcome!
 ========

-Bohrium provides a runtime environment for efficiently executing vectorized applications using your favorite programming language Python/NumPy, C#, F# on Linux, Windows and MacOSX.
+Bohrium provides automatic acceleration of array operations in Python/NumPy, C, and C++ targeting multi-core CPUs and GP-GPUs.

-Forget handcrafting CUDA/OpenCL to utilize your GPU, forget threading, mutexes and locks to utilize your multi-core CPU and forget about MPI to program your cluster just Bohrium!
+Forget handcrafting CUDA/OpenCL to utilize your GPU and forget threading, mutexes and locks to utilize your multi-core CPU just use Bohrium!

 Features
 --------